xamarin/AngryNinjas/README.md

 	git clone git://github.com/mono/MonoGame.git
 	git clone git://github.com/xamarin/AngryNinjas

+The MonoGame [projects must be generated](https://github.com/mono/MonoGame#solutions--projects), which you can easily do by executing the following commands:

+	cd MonoGame
+	mono Protobuild.exe

 Then open the solution for the platform that you want to target.
 Currently there are solutions for: Android, MacOS X, Ouya, iOS, Windows, Windows Phone and XNA.